 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Business confidence rose to minus 5.4 in August from July's minus 8.7.
+Business confidence rose to minus 0.4 in December from November's minus 3.8.

 Netherlands: Manufacturing operating conditions improve at the strongest clip in over two years in November